Siege of Madrid: Uprising: Madrid held for the Republic (July 1936)

-The Spanish Civil War began with a failed coup d'état against the Popular Front Government of the Spanish Republic by Spanish Army officers on 18 July 1936.
+The Spanish Civil War began with a coup d'état against the Popular Front Government of the Spanish Republic by Spanish Army officers on 18 July 1936.

 In Madrid, the Republican government was unsure what to do.
-It wanted to put down the coup but was unsure if it could trust the armed forces, and it did not want to arm the Confederación Nacional del Trabajo (CNT) and Unión General de Trabajadores (UGT) trade unions and potentially accelerate the ongoing Spanish Revolution.
+It wanted to put down the coup but did not know if it could trust the armed forces, and it did not want to arm the Confederación Nacional del Trabajo (CNT) and Unión General de Trabajadores (UGT) trade unions and potentially accelerate the ongoing Spanish Revolution.
 On 18 July, the government sent units of the Guardia Civil to Seville to put down the rebellion there.
 However, on reaching the city, the guardias defected to the insurgents.
 On 19 July, Santiago Casares Quiroga resigned as prime minister and was succeeded by Diego Martinez Barrio, who tried to arrange a truce with the insurgent General Emilio Mola by telephone, but Mola refused the offer and Martinez Barrio was ousted by José Giral.
 Giral agreed to arm the trade unionists to defend the Republic and had 60,000 rifles delivered to the CNT and UGT headquarters although only 5,000 were in working order.
 In a radio broadcast on the 18th, the communist leader Dolores Ibarruri coined the famous slogan ¡No pasarán! ("They shall not pass") to urge resistance against the coup.
 The slogan was to become synonymous with the defense of Madrid and the Republican cause in general.